TV Choice

 TV Choice is a British weekly TV listings magazine published by H. Bauer Publishing, the UK subsidiary of family-run German company Bauer Media Group.
-It features weekly TV broadcast programming listings, running from Saturday to Friday, and goes on sale every Tuesday.
 A double issue is released to cover the Christmas & New Year period at a higher price.

 Overview

 Regular issues

 Launched on 14 September 1999, the magazine includes features on UK TV shows, including the British soap operas, and films, as well as puzzles, crosswords, a letters page and prize competitions.

 Prices

 The following prices have been effective.

 Christmas and New Year issues

 A special Christmas & New Year double-issue was originally priced at £1, double the normal price.
-As of December 2021, the seasonal issue is priced at £1.50, twice the price of the regular 72p weekly issues.
-It was revealed on 29 November 2022, that the 2022 seasonal issue would be released on 13 December, making it the first ever issue to be published in such a late date in December.
+As of 9 December 2024, the seasonal issue is priced at £1.70, over twice the price of the regular 82p weekly issues.

 Podcast

 In February 2022, it was announced that TV Choice would release its first ever podcast entitled My TV Years, with television presenter and radio DJ Mel Giedroyc hosting.
 The podcast ran for eight weeks, on a Wednesday, with the first airing 23 February 2022, and the final episode on 13 April 2022.